bxservice/idempiere-rest/com.trekglobal.idempiere.rest.api/amazon-cognito/README.txt

 - X-ID-Language = AD_Language
 - X-ID-Warehouse = M_Warehouse.Name

-5. Mapping or HTTP header for Role is not needed if user has access to only 1 tenant role.
+5. Mapping or HTTP header for Role and Organization is not needed if user has access to only 1 organization and 1 tenant role.